Keio University

 —So you accepted the captaincy with those thoughts.
 Coincidentally, Takashi Ono, who served as captain during the previous 1964 Tokyo Games, was also a Keio University alumni.
 It feels like some kind of fate that Keio-related people were captains for both Games held in Tokyo.

-Ultimately, the fact that I accepted the captaincy was also because I had a feeling that I wanted the world to become a better place, although it's an exaggeration to say I'm carrying sports on my back in my own way.
+Ultimately, the fact that I accepted the captaincy was also because I had a feeling that I wanted the world to become a better place, although it's an exaggeration to say I'm carrying sports on my shoulders in my own way.
 I sometimes think that perhaps Senior Ono felt the same way.

 —Watching the athletes' oath at the opening ceremony on TV, I could see that you were nervous.
 But there's no way you wouldn't be nervous (laughs).